woodenworks/project-kraken/monsters/aberrations/Swarm of Gloom Moths.md

 ***Razorswarm.*** When a creature starts its turn inside the swarm, it suffers 1d4+2 slashing damage.

 ***Shapes in the Dark.*** While in darkness, the swarm gains advantage on Stealth (Dexterity) checks.
 Any time the swarm damages a creature that is in darkness, it deals an extra 1d4 psychic damage.
+The area of the swarm is considered heavily obscured while it has more than half its hit points remaining.
+Otherwise, it is lightly obscured.

 ### Actions
 ***Multiattack.*** The swarm makes one Slicing Wings attack for every 30 Hit Points it has (rounded up), each against a different target within its area.
 It also uses its {placeholder action} if available.

-***Whirling Wings.*** A creature within the swarm must succeed on a DC 14 Charisma Saving Throw or suffer a Hallucination from the table below:
+***Mesmerizing Wings.*** A creature within the swarm must succeed on a DC 14 Charisma Saving Throw or the next attack it makes against the swarm also damages another creature inside the swarm.

 ***Slicing Wings.*** *Melee Weapon Attack:* +3 to hit, reach 5ft., one target. *Hit* 5 (1d6 + 2)